James Storm: Second return to Impact Wrestling (2020–2023)

 and Sabin defeated Rohit Raju and Mahabali Shera.
 At Sacrifice, Storm and Sabin lost to Violent By Design (Deaner and Joe Doering) due to Rhino interfering in the match.
 On the March 30 episode of Impact, Storm competed in his 1000th Match where he defeated Eric Young.
 At Rebellion, Storm, Chris Sabin, Eddie Edwards and Willie Mack lost to Violent By Design (Deaner, Joe Doering, Rhino and W. Morrissey).

 At Slammiversary, Storm and long-time tag team partner Chris Harris made his return after the tag team title match confronting the Good Brothers and the Briscoes. at Against All Odds, America's Most Wanted, Heath and the Good Brothers defeated Honor No More (Eddie Edwards, Kenny King, Matt Taven, Mike Bennett, and PCO).
 On the July 14 episode of Impact, Storm lost to Steve Maclin.

 At Impact 1000, America's Most Wanted (Storm and Harris) and Team Canada (Scott D'Amore and Eric Young) defeated The Design (Deaner and Kon), Kenny King, and Sheldon Jean in an eight-man tag team match.

-Ohio Valley Wrestling (2022)

-On July 7, 2022, Storm made his Ohio Valley Wrestling debut, where he defeated Mahabali Shera to become the new OVW National Heavyweight Champion.
-On 27 August, Storm defeated Omar Amir at OVW The Big One to become the new OVW Heavyweight Champion.
-On October 17, edition of OVW, Storm lost both titles to Ca$h Flo.